angel-luis/vintage-pc-shop/README.md

 - Formik
 - Flowbite Components
 - Fontsource
+- Redux (change to branch _redux_)
-- Redux (change to branch Redux)
+- Redux Toolkit (change to branch _redux-toolkit_)

-## Redux
+## Redux Toolkit

-This is the Redux implementation of the project.
+This is the Redux Toolkit implementation of the project.

-- Redux
-- Redux Persist
+- Redux Toolkit
-- Reselect
 - Redux Logger
-- Redux Thunk